-Here are my top 5 reasons to take the April & June ACT / March and May SAT tests.
+Here are my top 5 reasons to take the September, April & June ACTs (Saturday tests only).

 1. The TIR.

 The TIR is a full test report of what questions each student misses/answers correctly.
-This is only offered three (3) times a year for the ACT: December, April and June!
-At only $30, it is a great tool to see what each student needs to focus on for a higher score.
-This report is uploaded to the student’s MyACT account approximately 4 weeks after taking the ACT test date.
+This is only offered three (3) times a year for the ACT: April,June, and September!
+At only $40, it is a great tool to see what each student needs to focus on for a higher score.
+This report is uploaded to the student’s MyACT account approximately 3 weeks after taking the ACT test date.
 (The SAT has a similar feature called the QAS, which is available March, May and October.
 This feature will go away, however, when the SAT goes fully digitial in 2024.)

 2. Scholarship money.

 For some colleges/universities, the September test is the last one that counts towards merit money and/or in-state tuition waivers.
 There are some exceptions to this rule , so make sure to check with the schools on your student’s list.
 I try to inform families that you might be so, so close to tens of thousands of dollars in merit money, which is renewable each semester (usually based on the student maintaining a certain GPA).
 Test prep is certainly advisable when so much money is on the line.
 Merit scholarships are automatic if your students meets the ACT/SAT benchmark and GPA standard.

 For students currently taking Algebra II (the highest math content tested on the ACT test), these tests offer a chance to see what the test is all about.
 Because the test offers the TIR (see above), students can exactly what skills they need to improve for a better score.
 Some states give a FREE test in-school in the Fall (check with your student’s school), so these scores would offer students a glimpse into their current score and might serve as an impetus to crack a prep book!